kahlil/grunt-compass/README.md

 # `compass compile` for grunt.js

-This is a custom grunt.js task that executes `compass compile` for you.
+This is a custom grunt.js task that executes `compass compile` for you and prints the COMPASS output to `grunt.log.write()`.

 1. Place the `grunt-compass` folder in the root of your project.
 2. Call `grunt.loadTasks('grunt-compass/tasks');` in your gruntfile.